 I take regular digital detoxes, so I can be sure I’m not falling into the device-driven catatonia that most of society’s people seem to be in these days.

 I do not “hustle.”
 I build relationships in the same way I live the rest of my life: I take care of people.
-I serve them in personal, high-touch ways.
-And I always treat them like human beings, not numbers on a spreadsheet or names I might get onto my email list.
+I contact them and serve them in personal, high-touch ways.
+And I always treat them like human beings, not numbers on a spreadsheet or potential- anythings (readers, subscribers, clients).

 I’ve reshaped my social media to be a positive space by removing partisan dreck and noisy thought leaders and replacing them with reminders of how much goodness there is out there.
 I consume things like Good News Network, Good Good Good, Tiny Buddha, Elephant Journal, Reuters.com for topline global news without slant, and local news from a trusted local source – news that actually affects me.

 I stay hydrated.
-It sounds oversimplified, but for me it’s absolutely not.
-When I’m dehydrated, I can’t think my way out of a paper bag.
+It sounds dumb, right?
+But when I’m dehydrated, I can’t think my way out of a paper bag.
 Two tall glasses of water and some gentle moving of my body (like stretching) and I can notice an obvious difference.
 Your mileage may vary, but try it for a week and see, especially first thing in the morning.

 I practice intermittent fasting, or as I like to put it, intermittent eating (the former sounds so horrible).
 Nothing clouds my mind or slows me down as much as a steady stream of calories spiking my insulin in all of my waking hours.
 I eat between noon and 8pm, and just have tea, coffee, or water at most other times.

-I monitor my carbohydrate intake and keep it at a sensible level for me (see how high-carbohydrate foods make you feel versus protein – research it! – and experiment with using it strategically).
+I monitor my carbohydrate intake and keep it at a sensible level for me (see how high-carbohydrate foods make you feel versus protein – research it! – and experiment with tweaking that balance strategically).

 Strategic intake of certain foods, like lean protein, fresh crunchy vegetables, and healthy fats can energize and clarify my thinking like nothing else.